sudiksha-chindula/leetcode/problems/README.md

 # problems

 This folder contains solutions to all the leetcode questions I attempt daily.
 Every 10-15 days, I revisit the problems solved and try to do them from memory again for practice.

-## Questions
+Following are the questions for reference (although navigating through leetcode would probably be easier).

 ## 1. Two Sum